lambda-linux/lambda-machine-local/README.md

 To run containers, you'll need to &ndash;

   * Create a new container host VM or start an existing one
-  * Switch your docker client environment to container host VM
+  * Use Lambda Machine Local CLI to ssh into container host VM
   * Use docker client to create, load and manage containers

 Once you create a container host VM, you can reuse it as often as you like.
 Just